springernature/frontend-playbook/accessibility/house-style.md

 ## VPATs

-A Voluntary Product Accessibility Template (VPAT) is a document which evaluates how accessible a particular product is [according to the Section 508 Standards](https://www.section508.gov/content/sell/vpat).
+A Voluntary Product Accessibility Template (VPAT) is a document that explains how accessible a particular product is [according to the Section 508 Standards](https://www.section508.gov/content/sell/vpat).
+Our customers in the United States use our VPATs to show that they comply with U.S. accessibility law.

 A VPAT MUST be produced by you or your team for every product or service that we make commercially available in the United States.
 If something changes, e.g. accessibility is improved for a particular criteria, you MUST update the VPAT to reflect the change.
+You MUST NOT regress accessibility to below the level detailed in the VPAT.

-You may use [our VPAT template](https://github.com/springernature/vpat) when creating this for your own products.
+You may use [our VPAT template](https://github.com/springernature/vpat) when evaluating your own products.

 ## How we conform

 ### Standards we conform to

-We aim to comply with [WCAG 1](https://www.w3.org/TR/WCAG10/) AA and the [WCAG Samurai Errata](http://www.wcagsamurai.org/erratas/introduction/).
-This gives us a high pass rate with [Web Content Accessibility Guidelines 2](https://www.w3.org/TR/WCAG20/) AA.

-Most Web sites that already conform to WCAG 1.0 do not require significant (or any) changes to conform to WCAG 2.0 (Source: [W3C WAI - How WCAG 2.0 Differs from WCAG 1.0](https://www.w3.org/WAI/WCAG20/from10/diff)).
+Our target standards are [WCAG 2.0](https://www.w3.org/TR/WCAG20/) level AA.

-As of January 18th 2018, WCAG 2.0 AA will be incorporated into Section 508 (see [Section 508 Refresh Part 1](https://www.paciellogroup.com/blog/2017/01/section-508-refresh-part-1/) by the Paciello Group).
+As of January 18th 2018, WCAG 2.0 AA will be incorporated by reference into Section 508 (see [Section 508 Refresh Part 1](https://www.paciellogroup.com/blog/2017/01/section-508-refresh-part-1/) by the Paciello Group).
+This means that in order to comply with Section 508, your products MUST also comply with WCAG 2.0 to level AA.
+See the Access Board's Executive Summary, Summary of Key Provisions section 2, [_Broad Application of Web Content Accessibility Guidelines 2.0_](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/i-executive-summary) for further detail.

 ### Tools and techniques